deavmi/homepage/content/blog/libsnooze_released.md

 ## Issues with joining spinclass

 Barr the obvious fact that I don't want to be caught in 4K wearing tights for a spinclass there is a problem with this implementation.
 But don't fret it isn't one to do with the implementation's _idea_ so to speak.
-It is a logical implementation and should work (and does), the problem is with _performance_ of the _rest_ of your machine's processes and heat generation and energy usage (the latter of which I only became aware of because certain CPUs can actually powersave in certain conditions).
+It is a logical implementation and should work (and does), the problem is with _performance_ of the _rest_ of your machine's processes and heat generation and energy usage (the latter of which I only became aware of because certain CPUs can actually power save in certain conditions).

-Woah, that's a lot - let's break this down first of all and start off with a description of a few things which one must understand about hardware and operrating systemn software.
+Woah, that's a lot - let's break this down first of all and start off with a description of a few things which one must understand about hardware and operating system software.

 ### Scheduling and the run-queue

 The kernel is what schedules processes.
-Every certain number of milliseconds an interrupt fires (due to a hardware timer, like an eggtimer on repeat), this is then picked up at the end of processing a single instruction, if the interrupt register is non-zero (for explanations sake), then the number is used as an offset into a table of function handlers for that interrupt type.
-The specif interrupt here is the system timer which tyhe kernel has a handler for.
+Every certain number of milliseconds an interrupt fires (due to a hardware timer, like an egg timer on repeat), this is then picked up at the end of processing a single instruction, if the interrupt register is non-zero (for explanations sake), then the number is used as an offset into a table of function handlers for that interrupt type.
+The specif interrupt here is the system timer which the kernel has a handler for.

 This handler is used to save the context of the current process, its open files, memory map, instruction pinter (where we were in the program) etc..
 The kernel then moves this process to the back of the run queue and looks at the head of the queue and switches the context for that process in.
 This process repeats.

-Now, a program that never sleeps or does any I/O will remain in the runqueue and is what I call _"highly schedulable"_ as it can always be immediately run.
+Now, a program that never sleeps or does any I/O will remain in the run queue and is what I call _"highly schedulable"_ as it can always be immediately run.
 If we look at the second thread (which in UNIX is just a process with certain flags that make it considered what is seen as a _"thread"_) it cannot sleep - why is that?
 Well, there is no I/O system calls such as those which would place it to sleep for perhaps reading a file of which bytes have not been made available yet (the I/o request yet to be fulfilled).
 It also never calls `sleep(5)` like our main thread does. **It can _only_ remain in the run queue** (unless it crashed which it won't).

 #### Problem 1: Time quantum starving